IQ (band)

 IQ are a British neo-prog band founded by Mike Holmes and Martin Orford in 1981 following the dissolution of their original band The Lens.

 Although the band have never enjoyed major commercial success and had several lineup changes, IQ have built up a loyal following over the years and are still active as of 2025, currently with the original recording line-up (with the exception of Orford).

-In 2021/22, IQ performed a series of concerts in the UK and Europe celebrating their 40th anniversary.
+Throughout 2021 and 2022, IQ performed a series of concerts in the UK and Europe celebrating their 40th anniversary.

+IQ was named one of "The 11 Best U.K. Prog Rock Groups of All Time" by Loudwire.